suitenumerique/meet/docs/installation/README.md

 La Suite Meet maintainers use only the Kubernetes deployment method in production, so advanced support is available exclusively for this setup.
 Please follow the instructions provided [here](/docs/installation/kubernetes.md).

 ## Docker Compose
-We understand that not everyone has a Kubernetes cluster available.
+We understand that not everyone has a Kubernetes cluster available, please follow the instructions provided [here](/docs/installation/compose.md) to set up a docker compose instance.
 We also provide [Docker images](https://hub.docker.com/u/lasuite?page=1&search=meet) that can be deployed using Compose.

-> [!WARNING]
-> Under construction: A PR is in progress to support deploying La Suite Meet via Docker Compose.

 ## Other ways to install La Suite Meet
 Community members have contributed alternative ways to install La Suite Meet 🙏.
 While maintainers may not provide direct support, we help keep these instructions up to date, and you can reach out to contributors or the community for assistance.